AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-types.md

 1. In the Add Type window, enter the following:

    - Id &ndash; MyOCS.PumpState

    - Name &ndash; MyOCS.PumpState

    - Description &ndash; SDS Type used by My OCS

+    Note: You can use an existing SDS type as the starting point for the new type by selecting an existing SDS type from the Base Type list.
+Its properties populate the Properties list.
+You can then proceed to add other properties to the type.

 1. Click the ![Properties icon](images\PropertiesPlusIcon.png) icon next to **Properties** to add a property.

 1. Complete the following fields for the first property:
    - Id &ndash; Enter **Timestamp**.

    - Type &ndash; Select **DateTime**.

    - Key &ndash; Select the checkbox.

      Note: The Key field identifies the Timestamp property as the index.

+   - UOM &ndash; Select **hour**.

 1. Click the ![Properties icon](images\PropertiesPlusIcon.png) icon to add a second property and complete the fields:
    - Id &ndash; Enter **Temperature**
    - Type &ndash; Select **Double**.
+   - UOM &dash; Select **degree Celsius**.

 1. Click the ![Properties icon](images\PropertiesPlusIcon.png) icon to add a third property and complete the fields:

    - Id &ndash; Enter **Pressure**.
    - Type &ndash; Select **Double**.
+   - UOM &ndash; Select **kilogram per cubic meter**.

 1. Click **Save**.